FINISH & KLAAR: SELEBI’S FALL FROM INTERPOL TO THE UNDERWORLD by Adriaan Basson (Tafelberg)

 On August 3 2010, in the South Gauteng High Court in Johannesburg, Judge Meyer Joffe sentenced former national police commissioner Jackie Selebi to 15 years imprisonment for corruption.

-Basson’s book, based on the investigations by his Mail & Guardian colleagues and his own daily coverage of the trial itself, is a detailed account of a struggle hero’s fall from grace—from activist to parliamentarian, from ambassador to the United Nations to chief of police and head of Interpol, and from there to a criminal conviction for being in the pay of organised crime.
+Basson’s book, based on the investigations by his Mail & Guardian colleagues and his own daily coverage of the trial itself, is a detailed account of a struggle hero’s fall from grace — from activist to parliamentarian, from ambassador to the United Nations to chief of police and head of Interpol, and from there to a criminal conviction for being in the pay of organised crime.
+It is also an unsettling account of how government ministers and ANC leaders to varying degrees (one hopes out of disbelief that one of their own was corrupt) obstructed the course of justice.

 The Selebi case would probably never have gone to court without the persistence of the National Prosecuting Authority’s (now disbanded) Directorate of Special Operations (DSO), the Scorpions.
 One of the best-trained special units in the world, the Scorpions’ brief was to root out organised crime.
 In the course of investigating smuggling and other operations centred on Glenn Agliotti and the suspicious killing of well-connected businessman Brett Kebble, they came across an uncomfortable set of connections with the high-flying (and high-living) national police commissioner.